-Hereafter is a triptych that explores connection and possible futures against the backdrop of a changing climate.
-It is inspired by digital models that study coral larvae movements in the Indian Ocean over time as ocean temperature increases.
-Hereafter was created in collaboration with Oliver Tooth, Noam Vogt-Vincent and the Oxford Oceanography Group as part of the Art, Biodiversity & Climate (ABC) Network, within TORCH, The Oxford Research Centre in the Humanities.
+Hereafter is triptych that explores the themes of connection and the future in a world affected by climate change.
+The piece was inspired by digital models that track the movements of coral larvae in the Indian Ocean as ocean temperatures increase.
+The creation of Hereafter was a collaboration between Oliver Tooth, Noam Vogt-Vincent, and the Oxford Oceanography Group, as part of the Art, Biodiversity & Climate (ABC) Network within TORCH, The Oxford Research Centre in the Humanities.
 Hereafter has been exhibited at Le 6b in Paris, France and The Museum of Natural History in Oxford, United Kingdom.

 Materials : 200x50cm Hanji paper and ink.